 Once they are reading comfortably with you, they are getting the words right, they aren’t having issues, then you can have them read to you instead.
 This is the final stage of teaching your child to read.

 This encourages them to take a nightly reading routine into a daily thing.
 Reading in bed is one of the best ways to get your child to calm down and fall asleep at night.
 It also gets them into the habit of reading daily.

 Teaching your child to read isn’t hard it’s a long process that takes about a year for your kid to really get a handle on it.
 However, if you stick with the process, continue teaching, and do it for a little bit every single day, your child will love reading through most of childhood and even into adulthood.

 Visit local resale book stores and let your child choose books they want to read often to encourage they keep reading throughout their life.
-Or you can get the kindle for kids and they can have access to thousands of kid friendly books.
+Or you can get ABC Mouse and have loads of different books in all different age ranges to have your kid read.

 Are you excited to teach your child to read?
 Let me know in the comments.
 Follow me on Pinterest for more like this and pin this to your favorite parenting and kids boards.